jhpyle/docassemble/_docs/logic.md

 {% include side-by-side.html demo="with-mandatory" %}

-Now **docassemble** knows what to do: it needs to present the final screen.
+Now the Steward knows what to do: it needs to present the final screen.

-Note that the two questions in the interview ("How are you doing?" and "What is your favorite color?") were not marked as `mandatory`, but are nevertheless still asked during the interview.
+Note that the two questions in the interview ("How are you doing?" and "What is your favorite color?") were not marked as `mandatory`, but are nevertheless still asked during the interview session.
 Since the text of the final `question` depends on the answers to these questions, the questions are asked automatically.
-The order in which the questions are asked depends on the order in which **docassemble** needs the answers (not the order in which the questions appear in the interview text).
+The order in which the questions are asked depends on the order in which the Steward needs the answers (not the order in which the questions appear in the [DALang]).

-The interview above effectively tells **docassemble** the following:
+The DALang above effectively tells the Steward the following:

 1. If a definition of `how_doing` is needed, but `how_doing` is undefined, you can get a definition of `how_doing` by asking the "How